helightdev/dogs/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Bug report
+name: Feature Request
-about: Report a bug
+about: Suggest a new feature or enhancement
 title: '[Feature]'
 labels: 'feature'
 assignees: ''